 Dr. Eaton told us “We are not claiming that our data provides proof of the PDA profile as a separate diagnostic category.
 However, it does add to the body of evidence which suggests that there is a distinct pattern of behaviour that is observed in children with the PDA profile.”

 A new article by Elizabeth O’Nions and Judy Eaton has also been published in the Paediatrics and Child Health Journal.
-It can be accessed via this link and is free until January 14 2021.
-A freely available version can also be accessed via Liz O’Nions’s research website.
+It can be accessed here and via Liz O’Nions’s research website.
 Help for Psychology has also written this summary.

 In this article, Liz O’Nions and Judy Eaton provide an overview of PDA, discuss the clinical presentation of individuals with a PDA profile and differences compared to children with documented attachment difficulties.
 They then discuss empirical work describing how anxiety-driven avoidance of routine demands can emerge in autistic children and provide recommendations for strategies that aim to avoid strengthening habitual avoidance behaviours and, instead, allow new mutually rewarding routines to develop, which may provide opportunities to gradually increase a child’s tolerance of demands.